 What is Taijuan Walker’s Mariners legacy?
-Neither ‘must-watch’ nor ‘can’t watch’
+Neither ‘must watch’ nor ‘can’t watch’

 Understandable given his frustration, but certainly not where the organization thought — or at least hoped — he would be at that point.
 And that offseason, he and shortstop Ketel Marte were traded to Arizona for future Mariners All-Stars Jean Segura and Mitch Haniger.

 That appeared to be the end of the Walker era in Seattle, where, at the very least, he helped bring in two quality players.
 But the chapters never felt as compelling as they could have been.
 Things picked up momentarily for Taijuan in Arizona, where posted a 3.49 ERA in 157 1/3 innings.
-But he missed almost all of the next two seasons due to Tommy John surgery, and then signed with the Mariners for $2 million this past offseason.
+But he missed almost all of the next two seasons due to Tommy John surgery, and signed with the Mariners for $2 million this past offseason.

 Could this be the great comeback?
 Certainly didn’t look like it at first, as Walker gave up five earned runs in 3 1/3 innings before being yanked in his season debut.
 But his next start produced what may have been the finest game he ever pitched, as he gave up just one hit while allowing no runs in seven innings.